Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Curves with torsion modified diagonal or Johnson class

-The Fricke-Macbeath curve $C$ is the unique Hurwitz curve over $\overline{\mathbb{Q}}$ of genus $7$.
-Its automorphism group is the simple group $\PSL_2(8)$ of order $504$ \cite[pg.~541]{MR0177342}.
-Simplicity of $\textup{PSL}_2(8)$ implies that there is no central order $2$ element in $\Aut_{\overline{\mathbb{Q}}}(C)$ and, in particular, $C$ is not hyperelliptic.
+The Fricke--Macbeath curve $C$ is the unique Hurwitz curve over $\overline{\mathbb{Q}}$ of genus $7$.
+Its automorphism group is the simple group $\PSL_2(8)$ of order $504$; see \cite[p.~541]{MR0177342}.
+The simplicity of $\textup{PSL}_2(8)$ implies that there is no central order $2$ element in $\Aut_{\overline{\mathbb{Q}}}(C)$ and, in particular, $C$ is not hyperelliptic.
 By analyzing the action of the automorphism group on the homology of curve, we show the following.

-\begin{prop} Let $X/K$ be a curve over a number field with $X_{\overline{\mathbb{Q}}}$ isomorphic to the Fricke-Macbeath curve $C$ above.
+\begin{prop} Let $X/K$ be a curve over a number field with $X_{\overline{\mathbb{Q}}}$ isomorphic to the Fricke--Macbeath curve $C$ above.
 The class $J(X)$ is torsion. \end{prop}

-\begin{proof} By Proposition \ref{prop:torsion-geometric}, we may without loss of generality assume $\Aut_K(X) \cong PSL_2(8)$, by replacing $K$ with a finite extension.
+\begin{proof} By Proposition~\ref{prop:torsion-geometric}, we may without loss of generality assume $\Aut_K(X) \cong \PSL_2(8)$, by replacing~$K$ with a finite extension.

-We now choose an embedding $K\hookrightarrow \mathbb{C}$ and analyze the induced representation $\rho$ of $\Aut_K(X) \cong PSL_2(8)$ on $H^1_{\text{sing}}(X(\mathbb{C})^{\text{an}}, \mathbb{Q}).$ By standard comparison results the representation of $\Aut_K(X)$ on $H^1(X_{\overline{\mathbb{Q}}, \text{\'et}}, \mathbb{Q}_\ell)$ will be isomorphic to the representation obtained from $\rho$ by extending scalars from $\mathbb{Q}$ to $\mathbb{Q}_\ell$.
+We now choose an embedding $K\hookrightarrow \mathbb{C}$ and analyze the induced representation $\rho$ of $\Aut_K(X) \cong \PSL_2(8)$ on $H^1_{\text{sing}}(X(\mathbb{C})^{\text{an}}, \mathbb{Q})$.
+By standard comparison results, the representation of $\Aut_K(X)$ on $H^1(X_{\overline{\mathbb{Q}}, \text{\'et}}, \mathbb{Q}_\ell)$ will be isomorphic to the representation obtained from $\rho$ by extending scalars from $\mathbb{Q}$ to $\mathbb{Q}_\ell$.